terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

    * - | (3)
      - | Add the data returned from business logic to \ ``Model``\ .

-| The process of reflecting values to domain object should be implemented by the processing methodof controller.
+| The process of reflecting values to domain object should be implemented by the processing method of controller.
 However considering the readability of processing
 | method in case of large amount of code, it is recommended to delegate the process to Helper class.
 | Example of delegating the process to Helper class is shown below: